 Another good way of managing your timing is to complete these practice questions in timed conditions.
 Our Question Bank includes two mini mock exams, so you can make use of these to identify any areas you need to work on before the real exam.
 Also included in the bank is a full, timed mock of 233 questions, lasting 115 minutes – a perfect way to prepare for the real exam’s timing.
 This will help you to get used to the pace of the questions, as well as their content, so you’re ready when faced with the real exam.

-Registration opens on 2nd May 2017 and closes on 19th September 2017.
+Last year, registration opened on 2nd May 2017 and closed on 19th September 2017.
 Testing itself then spans from 3rd July until 3rd October, closing shortly before the UCAS deadline.
 Keep an eye on the official website to make sure that you have the latest information – and remember to register before 19th September!

 To sit the UKCAT test, you’ll need to register and book your exam at one of the official centres.
 It’s recommended that you sit your exam as soon as possible so spaces are available at your local test centre – don’t leave it until the last minute!